.NET File Extension

 Dynagen Network Topology File

-A NET file is a virtual network configuration file used by Dynagen and Graphical Network Simulator 3 (GNS3).
+A NET file may also be a virtual network configuration file used by Dynagen and Graphical Network Simulator 3 (GNS3).
 It contains a plain text description of the virtual servers, ports, and routers to be included in a Dynagen or GNS3 network.
 NET files are used alongside Dynamips, a Cisco router emulation application, to create virtual networks.

 Dynamips is a Cisco router emulation software that allows network engineers and administrators to configure and connect to virtual copies of Cisco routers.
 Dynagen is a command-line program that allows engineers and administrators to build entire virtual networks atop Dynamips' virtual routers.

 To create a network, engineers and administrators must define the network's included servers, ports, routers, and other settings in a Dynamips NET file.
 These files are plain text files saved with the .net extension.
 In addition to specifying the server, port, and router settings, users must also specify the path to their Cisco router disk image and the location at which to save their network's working files.

 GNS3 is a GUI-based frontend that allows network engineers and administrators (and often, those preparing to become engineers or administrators) to create Dynagen-style virtual networks without interacting with the command line.
 GNS3 also uses NET files to specify and load network configurations.